 If you are currently an undergraduate student at the University of Waterloo and wish to apply to any program within the Faculty of Applied Health Sciences, you will be applying for an internal transfer into Applied Health Sciences.

 To transfer into the Bachelor of Honours Health Studies or Bachelor of Public Health program, please refer to the Transfer to Public Health and Health Systems page for information including deadlines and online form submission.

-How to fill out pre-enrolment forms (to enroll in courses)
+How to to enroll in courses

-Pre-enrolment, also referred to as course selection, is the process of making course requests for a future term using Quest, completed in a block of time (approximately one week in length) before open class enrolment begins for that future term.
+Course enrolment is the process of making course requests for a future term using Quest, completed in a block of time (approximately one week in length) before open class enrolment begins for that future term.
 Faculties will make teaching plans using this course demand data.
 Visit the course selection offerings list for undergraduate students to view the available future term courses.

 - Refer to your Undergraduate Calendar (Health Studies or Public Health) or your individual course sequence to determine required and/or restricted elective courses for the specific term.

 - Check the course descriptions to ensure you meet the prerequisites for the course.

 - Check the Schedule of Classes to ensure you meet the reserves for the course.

 - Set the appropriate priority level to each course selected.